The One Recovery Tool You’re Not Using Yet

 - The cleansing enema is retained for a short period of time until your natural peristaltic movement eliminates both the water and the loose fecal material.
 It is used to gently flush out the colon.

 - The retention enema is held in the body for longer.
 For example, the famous “coffee enema” is retained for approximately 15 minutes or can also be left in and absorbed.
 Coffee enemas are an example of short-term (15-minute) retention enemas.
-They were made popular by Max Gerson, who used them with cancer patients to open the bile ducts and increase bile flow, helping to rid the liver of impurities.6 A 2007 analysis observed six case studies of cancer patients who followed Gerson therapy, which included treatment with coffee enemas.
-Patients on the Gerson regimen showed some evidence of both physical and psychological support, though further research is needed.7
+They were made popular by Max Gerson, who used them with cancer patients to open the bile ducts and increase bile flow, helping to rid the liver of impurities.6 An analysis observed six case studies of cancer patients who followed Gerson therapy, which included treatment with coffee enemas.
+Patients on the Gerson regimen showed some evidence of both physical and psychological support.7 In Dr. Gerson’s book, A Cancer Therapy, he documents case studies on how his anti-inflammatory diet, along with coffee enema’s did help his patients.8

 Examples of cleansing enemas (added to water per enema kit instructions):